mayoverse/kinship2/documentation/arguments.md

 #' @param tolerance The maximum stress level to accept.
 Default is `0`

 ## Arguments of ped_to_plotdf
-#' @param boxh Height of the legend boxes
-#' @param boxw Width of the legend boxes
 #' @param branch defines how much angle is used to connect various levels of
 #' nuclear families.
 #' @param mark if TRUE, add a mark to each box corresponding to the value of